sarahbethfry/Bandwagon-Project/README.md

 <br>
 <a href="http://bandwagon.cool/"> [Bandwagon.cool]</a>

-Bandwagon leverages geographic data to let users search for live music by artist or city and the results are mapped in a fun and informative way.
+Bandwagon is a tool for discovering live music that leverages geographic data to let users search for live music by artist or city and the results are mapped in a fun and informative way.
 Users are also able to save their favorite shows to their profile, so they can track the events they discover.

 </p>